Irish Unionist Alliance: 1891–1914

 In the House of Commons, the party closely aligned itself with the Conservatives and Liberal Unionists.
 In the 1892 general election the party won 20.6% of the Irish vote and 21 seats.
 In 1893, the party achieved a major success when it joined the Conservatives to defeat the Home Rule Bill.
 In the House of Lords, eighty-six peers affiliated themselves with the Irish Unionist Alliance.
 This high level of support reflected the strong unionist sentiment within Ireland's landed class.
 Unionists in the Lords proved to be instrumental in defeating attempts by the Liberals to introduce Home Rule legislation.
 In the 1900 general election the party won 32.2% of the vote in Ireland, most of its votes coming from Ulster.

 Throughout the period, members of the IUA campaigned not only in Ireland, but also in Great Britain alongside the Conservative Party.
 This was especially the case in the two general elections of 1910.
 In December 1910, the IUA sent 278 workers to British constituencies to assist the Conservative candidates, distributing almost three million leaflets across England.
 It was during that this time that a large number of Conservative MPs married into Irish Southern Unionist families.

 Despite early hopes among some unionists that the IUA would expand the unionist presence across Ireland, the party failed to make any major electoral gains in the six subsequent general elections.
 In the south of Ireland, the IUA consistently won only the double seat representing the graduates of Dublin University, and a couple of the Dublin seats would occasionally fall to them.
-The party also won a surprise victory in Galway City in 1900.
+The party also won a surprise victory in Galway Borough in 1900.
 In local elections, the party maintained a geographically broader representation, although failed to win many new voters.
 Unlike in Ulster, the anti-Home Rulers were a scattered minority.